NikolayShtipkov/Resume/README.md

 # Projects and Work

+**Cloud Services Monitoring Platform**
+- Cloud services project powering web and mobile platforms
+- Built with Azure Cloud Services and .NET framework
+- Provides data for device monitoring purposes
+- Visualizes data from IoT devices and presents it to the end user
+- Uses EF and dapper for data access, implemented with CQRS pattern
+- Unit and Integration testing with NUnit
+- Can read, write and change state of devices
+- Worked with a team of 10 people of which 3 back end devs, 3 front-end, 3 QA and a project manager

 **Metadata App, Aris, Nov 2023 - Mar 2024**
 - Windows forms(WinForms) desktop application with SQL database using ADO.NET and Entityframework.
 - Application to process SQL and feed web application with JSON representation of metadata.